-The heap leaching process gold recovery assumptions have been updated to reflect actual performance of the operation between Q4'10 and December 2019.
-The gold recovery assumptions are summarised for Çöpler oxide in Table 13.3, Çakmaktepe oxide in Table 13.4 (including Bayramdere), and Ardich oxide in Table 13.5.
+The heap leaching process gold recovery assumptions have been updated to reflect actual performance of the operation.
+The gold recovery assumptions are summarised for Çöpler oxide in Table 13.1, Çakmaktepe oxide in Table 13.2 (including Bayramdere), and Ardich oxide in Table 13.3.